 Magnetic fields can be characterized by the force they exert on a moving charge or on an electrical current.
 As with the electric field, the magnetic field is a vector quantity characterized by both magnitude and direction.
 Electrical currents generate magnetic fields.
 In the case of transmission lines, distribution lines, house wiring, and appliances, the 60-Hz electric current flowing in the conductors generates a time-varying, 60-Hz magnetic field in the vicinity of these sources.
 The strength of a magnetic field is measured in terms of magnetic lines of force per unit area, or magnetic flux density.
-The term "magnetic field," as used here, is synonymous with magnetic flux density and is expressed in units of gauss (G) or milligauss (mG).
-(The tesla (T) is the unit of magnetic flux density preferred in scientific publications, where 1.0 gauss equals one ten-thousandth of a tesla (0.1 mT) and 1.0 mG equals 0.1 microtesla [μ T]).
+The term magnetic field, as used here, is synonymous with magnetic flux density and is expressed in units of G or mG.
+(Tesla [T] is the unit of magnetic flux density preferred in scientific publications, where 1.0 G equals 0.1 millitesla and 1 mG equals 0.1 microtesla).